 There are minor changes to the cancer care, asthma and heart failure domains (this may include coding changes).

-The ARRS will continue to expand and be more flexible, incorporating roles including paramedics, advanced practitioners and mental health practitioners.
+The ARRS will continue to expand, and be more flexible, incorporating roles including paramedics, advanced practitioners and mental health practitioners.
 Annex B describes the requirements for these roles.

 There will be a joint model for funding community mental health support, with FTE mental health practitioners funded jointly by the PCN and their local provider of community mental health services.
-This will increase in 2022/23 and 2023/24 and for PCNs with more than 100k patients, this entitlement will be doubled.
+This will increase in 2022/23 and 2023/24 and, for PCNs with more than 100k patients, this entitlement will be doubled.

 PCNs in London will be able to offer London weighting.
 This does not mean there will be a change in funding, just more flexibility.

-Further opportunity for pharmacists on the Clinical Pharmacists in General Practice scheme to transfer to the PCN and be reimbursed under ARRS.
+Further opportunity for pharmacists on the clinical pharmacists in general practice scheme to transfer to the PCN and be reimbursed under ARRS.
 This is 1st April 21 to 30th September 2021.
 Limits on numbers of pharmacy technicians and physiotherapists will be removed.

 PCNs should make use of their ARRS as soon as possible.